Coherent-Partners/spark-ts-sdk/docs/misc.md

 | _versionId_ | `string` | The UUID of a particular version of the service. |
 | _serviceId_ | `string` | The service UUID.                                |

-> [!NOTE]
-> As of now, only the `versionId` can be used to download the WebAssembly module.
-> The other properties are currently being tested.
-Otherwise, they'll throw an `UnknownApiError`.

 ```ts
 await spark.wasm.download({ versionId: 'uuid' });
 ```